rybafish/rybafish.github.io/customKPIgantt.md

 When sql provides service-level metric - port must be one of the returned columns.

 ### subtype
-Must be 'gantt', no other subtypes available yet.
+Must be 'gantt'.
+The other possible subtype 'multiline', but [this is completely different story](/customMultiline).

 ### name
 KPI name: will be used internally, must be unique.

 ### color
 KPI style color in form of #RGB. #F00 - red, #0FF - cyan, etc.

-### style
-There are two styles available: bar and candle.

 ### width
 Bar width.